izak/izak.github.io/_posts/2015-08-04-the-microcare-sage-begins.md

 ## Replace or repair again?

 At this point I fire off another email to Microcare HQ.
-It's met with deafening silence as before.
+It's met with deafening silence as before (Edit: They have since replied, but since I've already embarked on my own adventure, I have not).
 I've now lost trust in this unit, so I go out and buy a new Victron Blue Solar 150/70.
 It costs almost double what the Microcare unit costs, but this really is the best there is.

 Not wanting to waste more money on couriers, I decide to take a stab at figuring out what went wrong.